 The recognition gap is a term used to describe the discrepancy between the amount of good work done by employees and the recognition they receive for it.

-It’s a common issue in many organizations where the efforts of employees often go unnoticed or unappreciated.
+It’s a common issue in many organizations where employees’ efforts often go unnoticed or unappreciated.

 This guide aims to provide an understanding of the recognition gap and how to reduce it in your organization.